kabavol/LMSMonitor/README.md

 ### Screen-snaps
 The following images were captured by dumping the display on refresh; it's a tad blocky but the actual screen animations are buttery smooth.

-See the videos in the base folder, scrolling text is smooth and the visualizer modes very kinetic.
+See the videos in the base folder for the monitor in the wild, scrolling text is smooth and the visualizer modes very kinetic.

 <img width="300" src="base/demo.gif" align="center" />